marcin-zybura/maczfit-mail.github.io/README.md

-# simple mailing
+# Simple Mailing

-Mail stworzony przy współpracy z firmą Imagination.
+Mail created in cooperation with Imagination Company.